Foreign and Commonwealth Office Migrated Archives: Custody of the archives in the UK

-"Four options were discussed: destruction, on the grounds that none of the countries had shown any interest in them in the past 12 years; transfer to the Public Record Office, though there was considerable doubt that the PRO would accept them; review and return to the successor governments; or simply hold on to them as property of Her Majesty's Government.
-In the end, nothing happened: by default the last option prevailed."

 The National Archives (TNA) were asked if they would take custody of the records in 2007.
 TNA responded by saying that any records that were transferred to it would likely be duplicates and that they were happy for them to be destroyed.
-Junior staff at the TNA however flagged that records pertaining to the former dependencies were frequently consulted and it was likely that the 'migrated archives' contained important material even if there were some duplicates.
-In 2009, the Foreign and Commonwealth Office asked the TNA to take over custody of the files again.
-This time the TNA suggested that the files be returned to the former dependencies after review.
+Junior staff at TNA however flagged that records pertaining to the former dependencies were frequently consulted and it was likely that the 'migrated archives' contained important material even if there were some duplicates.
+In 2009, the Foreign and Commonwealth Office asked TNA to take over custody of the files again.
+This time TNA suggested that the files be returned to the former dependencies after review.

 While these discussions were ongoing, the Foreign and Commonwealth Office only acknowledged the custody of the 'migrated archives' in 2011 in conjunction with legal inquiry into the Kenya 'Mau Mau' Emergency of the 1950s.
-That year it admitted that it held about 8,000 files and bound volumes from 37 former British dependencies, a figure later revised to 20,000.
+That year it admitted that it held about 8,000 files and bound volumes from 37 former British dependencies, a figure later revised to 20,000 from 41 former colonies and territories.
 In the same year the foreign secretary announced that all items of 'interest' would be transferred to the National Archives.
 Prior to that announcement, Sir Antony Cary, a former diplomat, was commissioned to produce an internal report on lessons from the experience of the 'migrated archives'.
 He attributed their delayed release to a failing of management instead of a deliberate conspiracy although scholars like Banton and Sato disagree that such a colossal act of refusal can be attributed solely to mismanagement.